Kalahari

 Activities

 Exploring by 4x4 is one of the easiest and best ways to take in as much of what the region offers.
-Photographic and cinematographic opportunities are endless, from the red dunes, the Kokerboom forest, and the Mesosaurus fossil site to the breathtakingly beautiful sunsets.
+Photographic and cinematographic opportunities are endless, from the red dunes, the kokerboom forest, and the Mesosaurus fossil site to the breathtakingly beautiful sunsets.
 Stargazing in the desert is the perfect way to relax after a day of venturing through the harsh landscape.

 Guided game drives offer excellent wildlife viewing, which includes the chance to encounter the elusive cheetah or the formidable black-maned Kalahari lion.
 Various antelope, such as springbok, gemsbok, and zebra, can also be seen.
 Walks accompanied by expert guides are available and offer visitors a chance to acquire a more in-depth knowledge of the area.
 Horse riding is available at some lodges in the area, and it's a great way to experience the outdoors at the same time as keeping fit.
 Remember to pack a water bottle or two.